National Institute for Reproductive Genetics

 - Excellent success rates

-We offer two distinct treatment services for patients – Pre-implantation Genetic Diagnosis (PGD) and Pre-implantation Genetic Screening (PGS).
+We offer two distinct treatment services for patients – Pre-implantation Genetic Diagnosis (PGT-M/PGT-SR) and Pre-implantation Genetic Testing for Aneuploidy (PGT-A).

 It is recognised that approximately 70% of embryos produced either through natural conception or through fertility treatment do not implant or are lost due to miscarriage, often due to chromosome abnormalities.
+Aneuploidy means that the number of chromosomes in a cell are incorrect.
 The majority of these abnormalities are not compatible with life and the risk of these occurring increase with maternal age.
-PGS aims for ‘one healthy embryo, one healthy baby’.
+PGT-A aims for ‘one healthy embryo, one healthy baby’.

-This type of screening differs from PGD in that the embryo is screened for general chromosome abnormalities associated with extra or missing chromosomes, called aneuploidy, such as Downs Syndrome or Turners Syndrome, but it doesn’t identify specific single gene related disorders such as cystic fibrosis.
+This type of screening differs from PGT-M/PGT-SR in that the embryo is screened for general chromosome abnormalities associated with extra or missing chromosomes, such as Down’s Syndrome or Turner’s Syndrome, but it doesn’t identify specific single gene related disorders such as cystic fibrosis.
 The benefits of this technique is improved success rates with fertility treatment, reduction in the number of miscarriages, and the reduction in the number of multiple pregnancies.

 This technique is offered to couples who are aware that they may have a risk of having a child with a serious genetic disorder.
 It involves the couple undergoing fertility treatment, even if they have no fertility issues, and having the embryos genetically tested.
 Only the healthy embryos being replaced in the uterus, or womb.
 The term ‘diagnosis’ is used to reflect that the testing looks for a specific disorder or mutation.
-Examples include: Cystic Fibrosis, Haemophilia and Huntingtons disease.
-We are now able to test over 400 different types of genetic disorders.
+Examples include: Cystic Fibrosis, Haemophilia and Huntington’s disease.
+We are now able to test over 400 different types of genetic disorders and chromosome structural rearrangements.

-How is PGS and PGD performed in the embryology laboratory?
+How are PGT-A, PGT-M and PGT-SR performed in the embryology laboratory?

 At the National Institute for Reproductive Genetics, the testing of the embryo is performed on cells removed from an embryo at Day 5 or 6 of development.
 This procedure is known as embryo biopsy and requires specifically trained embryologists (scientists).